strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 NODE_ENV=production npm run build
 ```

 Strapi uses port 1337 by default.
-You will need to configure your `ufw` firewall to allow access to this port, for testing and installation purposes.
-After you have [installed and configured NGINX](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04), you need to `sudo ufw deny 1337` to close the port to outside traffic.
+You will need to configure your `ufw` firewall to allow access to this port for testing and installation purposes.

 ```bash
 cd ~